mmdotz/christmaslists/README.md

-#Family Christmas List - get a less lame name here
+#Family Christmas Lists

-#CodeClimate link goes above
+###CodeClimate link goes above
-Welcome to Family Christmas List app, the everything present application to keep track of gifting at the Holidays.
+Welcome to Family Christmas Lists app, the everything present application to keep track of gifting at the Holidays.

-- A website for families who need to track purchases: vendors, expenses, shipping information, item description, and to view statistics
+- A website for families who need to track purchases: vendors, expenses, shipping information, item descriptions, recipients, and to view statistics
-- Users (Givers) can create a new account to access the app, enter Receiver information: shipping address, age, likes and dislikes, sizes
+- Users can create a new account to access the app, enter Receiver information: shipping address, age, likes and dislikes, sizes
 - Allow other users read-only access to your lists
 - Check out the live site at [FamilyChristmasList](https://_____.herokuapp.com).